federicoBarreca/federicoBarreca/README.md

   />
 </p>

-- 🔭 I'm experience in **Machine Learning, Cloud Computing, Blockchain and Full-Stack Development.**
+- 🔭 I'm experienced in **Machine Learning, Cloud Computing, Blockchain and Full-Stack Development.**

 - 📫 How to reach me
 **federico.barreca97@gmail.com**